Finest Quality Leather Jackets at The Jacket Maker

 Nighttime events are where the real fun begins.
 For starters, you have a lot more options when it comes to suits.
 You can wear the tried and tested tuxedo or any type of suit that you like.
 It just needs to be either black or dark colored.
 Although a white dinner jacket is also acceptable especially in tropical or humid climates if not typically summer.

-The things surrounding the outfit, like the shoes, socks, and tie, are also kept dark, with the exception of the shirt, which is usually white.
+The things surrounding the outfit, like the suede shoes, socks, and tie, are also kept dark, with the exception of the shirt, which is usually white.
 Long ties are acceptable when the invitation says black ties are optional, but the classic bowtie is much more common.

 Cocktail Attire